-The simplest way to calculate ROI marketing is taking the gross profit generated from products sold during a specific marketing campaign and subtracting the amount you invested in the marketing campaign.
+The simplest way to calculate ROI marketing is taking the gross profit generated from products sold during a specific marketing campaign, subtracting the amount you invested in the marketing campaign, and then divide the result by that same investment amount.
 This system works great when you're trying to figure out the ROI for a particular marketing campaign, but measuring the ROI for specific marketing channels is more complicated and often involves the use of different tools that help measure the conversion rate of particular channels.

 Once you've determined which marketing channels and methods garner the best marketing ROI, you'll know how to streamline future marketing procedures.

-The Ideal Marketing Budget for a Small Business or Startup
+The Ideal Annual Marketing Budget for a Small Business or Startup

 When you're preparing to promote your small business, you're going to want to dedicate quite a bit of your financial and time resources to marketing.
 The problem is knowing how much is enough when there isn't a gross revenue to benchmark your marketing expenses